Vanessa atalanta, Crete - photo © Ch. Almpantakis

 Behavior

 Males are highly territorial, chasing after Commas and Peacocks as well as other Red Admirals.
-Red Admirals are one of the more intelligent butterfly species; they have the ability to habituate.
+Vanessa atalanta is one of the more intelligent butterfly species; they can habituate.
 Upon entering their territory an intruder is immediately investigated.

-In the case of human intruders, a Red Admiral will circle around several times and will try to ascertain whether the person poses a threat.
+In the case of human intruders, Vanessa atalanta will circle around several times and will try to ascertain whether the person poses a threat.
 If he or she appears to be harmless the butterfly gets progressively braver.

 At night or on cold overcast days, and during the winter months, they roost head-downwards on the trunks or lower branches of trees, where the dark underside of the wings provides them excellent camouflage.